tars400/hello-world/README.md

 As a self motivated individual driven by a strong interest, my objective is to contribute, support and to be a part of Start Up culture or an Open Source community, Non profit organizations and Poverty alleviation programs.

-Keen interest in Startups, Hackathons, Coding challenges and Gaming.,
+Keen interest in Startups, Hackathons, Coding challenges and Gaming.